 Mike was born in Roseburg Oregon.
 He received a BS from Willamette University in 1992.
 In 1997 he attended the Sustainable Living Skills Internship at Aprovecho.
 There he discovered the world of Appropriate Technology and found his life work.
 Since then he has been building improved cook stoves and conducting trainings in many resource deprived parts of the world.
 At home he is the international projects coordinator for the Aprovecho Research Center and teaches classes at Aprovecho on a wide range of appropriate technology subjects, including improved cook and heating stoves, composting toilets, solar and wood heated hot water systems, small scale hydroelectricity, bio diesel production and vegetable oil conversions….to name a few.

-Mujahid earned his Permaculture Design Certificate from Aprovecho in 2013 and now uses his business experience and counseling skills to help Aprovecho students transition into sustainable livelihood.
+Mujahid earned his Permaculture Design Certificate from Aprovecho in 2013 and now instructs the invisible structures part of the program and uses his business experience and counseling skills to help Aprovecho students transition into sustainable livelihood.

 || Matthew Hall ||